amaxwellblair/he/README.md

 ## Heap

-A heap falls with in the family of trees-based data structures.
+A heap falls with in the family of tree-based data structures.

 A heap can be useful for efficient sorting (heapsort), priority queues (like a stack) and locating a minimum or maximum in constant time